Course Leader, BA (Hons) and MA Fashion Design

 Will is a specialist in typography and graphic design, typeface design, print and design history.
 From a professional background in graphic design and illustration, Will's current practice and research activity reflects a wide-ranging fascination for type, letters and the visual use of language across both the applied and the fine arts.
 This includes work on vernacular lettering, the design of experimental display typefaces and research on revival and historic reference in type design. his work also reflects an ongoing interest in visual poetics, concrete poetry and the use of language in public art.

-Course Leader and Senior Lecturer, BA (Hons) Graphic Design
+Senior Lecturer, BA (Hons) Graphic Design

 Jon specialises in type design.
 His practice-based research explores the empty spaces in typographic evolution, in order to develop new letterforms and speculative fonts that further our understanding of display and ornamented types.
 Through investigative practice he has generated a number of typefaces that explore the potential of historically-inspired letterforms in contemporary contexts.
 Often this work seeks to revive traditional good practice in typography.
 Jon's font generation and historical research leads him to speak at conferences nationally, with papers published in industry magazines and journals.